-Reserved Fund Balances in 2018 were attributed to \$76,694 in Restricted General Fund Revenue for the 2009 Revenue associated with the proceeds from the sale of Jail Property (JAG Interlocal Agreement) which restricts the use of the funds under the Interlocal Agreement; \$1,467,782 in Restricted Capital Fund Revenue for Real Estate Excise Tax (REET), which restricts the use of the funds per RCW 82.46.010 and RCW 82.46.035; and \$282,983 in Restricted Trust/Agency Fund Balances.
+Reserved Fund Balances in 2019 were attributed to \$76,694 in Restricted General Fund Revenue for the 2009 Revenue associated with the proceeds from the sale of Jail Property (JAG Interlocal Agreement) which restricts the use of the funds under the Interlocal Agreement; \$1,561,931 in Restricted Capital Fund Revenue for Real Estate Excise Tax (REET), which restricts the use of the funds per RCW 82.46.010 and RCW 82.46.035; and \$246 in Restricted Trust/Agency Fund balances.
+Restricted Trust/Agency Fund balances have been significantly reduced over previous years due to the State Auditor's 2019 clarification of the use of that fund.
+The majority of previously held balances met the criteria of refundable customer deposits & retainage deposits which do not fit the clarified definition for Trust/Agency fund.
+These reclassified revenues, starting in 2020 will be held as assigned balances.

-Note 1 - Budget Compliance
+Note 2 - Budget Compliance